grannycart/subworld-shortstory1/second-version-revision.md

 .
 ..

+A discernible second tick suddenly appeared in her headphones, inserting itself softly but surely in the gap between the strong slices marked out by the ticks one second apart.
 "I've got a double-beat."
 Said Cassandra.
-Very suddenly a discernible second tick appeared in her headphones, inserting itself softly but surely in the gap between the strong slices marked out by the ticks one second apart.

 "That is almost certainly the beginning of the end of it..."
 Said Hemi.

 .
 ..
 .
-.
 ..
 .
 .
 ...
 ..
-.

 The beats slowly incorporated a chaotic rhythm into their pattern.
 And as each tick asserted its independence, the signal lost power.